thomasforth/openaudience/README.md

 We process it in C# to create two tables,

-1. Postcode to Output Area lookup.
+1. Baselines.
 2. Output Area to data lookup (there are over 30 columns in this table).

+We additionally use a Postcode to Output Area lookup.

-These are then served from a database (we use MySQL), via PHP, to an HTML5 app that process user input and displays the results.
+These three files are then served from a database (we use MySQL), via PHP, to an HTML5 app that processes user input and displays the results.
+This web app is live at openaudience.org where you can see the source code.
+We may put it here at a later date (it's a mess now).

 A key part of our algorithm is assigning output areas to one of the following groups,
 * Students and young pro's